oresat/getting-started/README.md

 - Read the [Wikipedia page on Cubesats](https://en.wikipedia.org/wiki/CubeSat).
 This is a surprisingly good summary of CubeSats.
 - Read NASA's CubeSat Launch Initiative [CubeSat 101](https://www.nasa.gov/content/cubesat-launch-initiative-resources) document.
-- CAREFULLY read the [CubeSat Design specification (CDS)](https://static1.squarespace.com/static/5418c831e4b0fa4ecac1bacd/t/56e9b62337013b6c063a655a/1458157095454/cds_rev13_final2.pdf).
+- Read the [CubeSat Design specification (CDS)](https://static1.squarespace.com/static/5418c831e4b0fa4ecac1bacd/t/56e9b62337013b6c063a655a/1458157095454/cds_rev13_final2.pdf).
 As we design OreSat, we'll constantly refer to this design spec so understanding it deeply is a good idea.
+- Skim the [NanoRacks Interface Control Document (ICD)](http://nanoracks.com/wp-content/uploads/NanoRacks-CubeSat-Deployer-NRCSD-Interface-Definition-Document.pdf).
+Nanoracks is most likely going to be our launch provider, so this is their version of the CDS.
 - The [NASA CubeSat Launch Initiative (CSLI)](http://www.nasa.gov/directorates/heo/home/CubeSats_initiative) is the program we applied to  for in order to get launched by NASA through the ELaNa initiative.
 - The [Educational Launch of Nanosatellites (ELaNa)](http://www.nasa.gov/mission_pages/smallsats/elana/index.html) is an initiative of the NASA's Launch Services Program.
 ELaNa schedules and flies CubeSats that were accespted by CSLI.
 We haven't been manifested yet, but when we do, it'll be through ELaNa.